 The original school building, 'School House' still stands proudly in the school grounds.
 In 1903, Cyclone Leonta severely damaged School House, causing much of the building to be rebuilt in 1903-1904 to a design by Townsville architects Tunbridge and Tunbridge.
 The building is now heritage listed and is currently being restored.

 In recent years, Townsville Grammar School has experienced significant growth with the acquisition of a second campus for the Junior School, the construction of a new Boarding House and the implementation of the Middle School.
-In 2008, Townsville Grammar School opened the doors of the Pre-Prep Centre at Annandale, and in 2015 it's third campus in North Shore, starting with Pre-Kindy and Pre-Prep
+In 2008, Townsville Grammar School opened the doors of the Pre-Prep Centre at Annandale, and in 2016 its third campus in North Shore, starting with Pre-Kindy and Pre-Prep.

 Please find below excerpts from the Archives section of the Principal’s Newsletters